mirams/sine-wave/Readme.md

 repeats from the sine wave protocol for each cell ('sine_wave').
 These data traces correspond to leak and dofetilide subtracted data.

-The full set of raw data traces in both `.abf` and plain text format can be found in [FullExperimentalData](FullExperimentalData).
+Links to the full set of raw data traces in both `.abf` and plain text format can be found in [FullExperimentalData](FullExperimentalData).

 ## Codes
 Here we provide details of all the codes for